chreden/trview/README.md

 ---|------
 Filters | Open the filters editor.
 The checkbox toggles whether configured filters are applied.
-Track Room          | Whether to show the triggers that are in the currently selected room Sync | Whether the trigger selected in the window will be synced with the item selected in the view (bidirectional)
+Track Room          | Whether to show the triggers that are in the currently selected room Sync | Whether the trigger selected in the window will be synced with the trigger selected in the view (bidirectional)

 ## Triggers List